zerozero/zerozero.github.io/collections/_drafts/2024-04-24-ARCore-Geospatial-API-Unity.md

 Imagine the behaviour of a young, excitable puppy bouncing around and dashing from its owner to some interesting new location and back again.
 That's how I want it to feel.

 Taking inspiration from one of the Unity ml-agents demos I have created a state class which will become part of  the agent's observations input.
 The question I ask is how to assign rewards?
 Maybe I could change the rewards dependent on state too?
 Or - since there is only ever one target at a time (user or a waypoint) - I can simply switch the target with the state?

+**03.08.24**

+Over a month has gone by since my last update.
+Other work has intruded on my focus but I have managed to make some good progress.
+July saw a big change in my approach again.
+Once more I realised after much frustration that what I was attempting would be much better accomplished without machine learning.
+Specifically, I have a path defined already, there is really no need to do anything other than follow the path, which is quite trivial using a standard algorithmic approach.
+Where ML can be useful is responding to randomly placed obstacles ont he path.
+If the robot can recognise an obstacle (raycasting) and determine if ti is not to high to jump over then it can jump.
+Otherwise it can try to move around the obstacle.So, I can have the robot use one or more ray perception sensors to observe obstacles placed in it's way and possibly other observations such as current velocity, remaining fuel etc.